-The lobster is a crustacean that has sweet flesh with a firm and soft texture.
-It is a popular option on the restaurant menu and can be steamed, pan-fried, grilled, or incorporated into a bisque or salad.
+Lobster is a crustacean that has sweet flesh with a firm and soft texture.
+It’s a popular option on the restaurant menu and can be steamed, pan-fried, grilled, or incorporated into a bisque or salad.

 Tip: Get amazing lobster specials from Lobster Anywhere.
 They deliver almost anywhere in the United States, and the quality doesn’t get any better.
 We have to mention that a small commission gets paid to us if you buy, but we’d recommend this company anyway.
-Take a look at their reviews if you’re unsure.
+Look at their reviews if you’re unsure.

 What is the best substitute for lobster?